To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

 More efficient in sport

-It is now accepted that gaining power or gaining muscle mass has a positive effect on performance in any sport, whether it is running, golf, swimming, handball, sailing or horse riding.
+It is now accepted that gaining muscle mass has a positive effect on performance in any sport, whether it is running, golf, swimming, handball, sailing or horse riding.

 So, if you are ambitious and passionate about a sport, we recommend that you do some weight training to facilitate the practice of your favorite activity.